 Date and time information is recorded on the card together with the images.
 The file name is also included with the date and time information.
 Be sure to set the correct date and time before using the camera.
+Some functions cannot be used if the date has not been set.

-- Display the menus. - Press the MENU button to display the top menu.
+- 1 Display the menus. - Press the MENU button to display the menus.